Home » Industry News » ADRs & Regulations » Caravan and Trailer Breakaway Kit

 Introduction

-All trailers with a total weight over 750kg require brakes.
+All trailers with a total weight of over 750kg require brakes.

-Trailers and Caravans with a GTM of up to 2,000kg the braking system can be either an overrun braking system or one that has electric brakes operated from the driver’s seat.
+For trailers and Caravans with a GTM of up to 2,000kg, the braking system can be either an overrun system or one with electric brakes operated from the driver’s seat.

 Overrun brakes are not acceptable on trailers over 2,000kg.